adr1enbe4udou1n/laravel-boilerplate/README.md

 ### Compiling assets with Webpack

 1. Install dependencies with `yarn`
-2. Launch `yarn dev` for compiling assets and start dev-server with HMR enabled
+2. Launch `yarn dev` for compiling assets and start dev-server with HMR enabled (preferred way for fast admin building)

-> N1 : Use `yarn watch` if you prefer old school auto-building without HMR
+> N1 : Use `yarn watch` if you prefer old school watcher
 > N2 : If assets modified, don't forget to launch `yarn prod` before deploy on each production environment.

 ### Permissions definitions